-Stanislaus County Behavioral Health and Recovery Services (BHRS) have operated for decades a comprehensive supportive housing program to provide services to homeless individuals with psychiatric disabilities.
+Stanislaus County Behavioral Health and Recovery Services (BHRS) have over two decades of experience in providing a comprehensive supportive housing program to serve homeless individuals with psychiatric disabilities.
 Through an individualized approach, this comprehensive system of housing and support has been developed to assist individuals with complex and long-term social and medical needs to achieve independence in permanent housing.

 BHRS has maintained a successful contractual relationship with STANCO for over fourteen years.
 Under this contract there are two existing apartment complexes designated for transitional housing; Courtney Manor with 18 units and Garden Gate with 13 units.
-In addition to the 13 units at Garden Gate, there is a 6 bed short-term emergency shelter within the complex.
+In addition to the 13 units at Garden Gate, there is a six bed short-term emergency shelter within the complex.
 Projects also include four single family homes scattered throughout the Modesto area and designated for transitional housing.